Bethany History Video (updated 2009)

 Pastor Nelson came to Salem and was called as pastor of the Bethany Baptist Church receiving some continued support from the Home Mission Board.
 Don Zygutis graciously stepped aside in his role as pastor in deference to Pastor Nelson whose ministry began on 25 February 1970.

 The Church was formally incorporated 7 May 1970, under the leadership of Pastor Elvon Nelson, and on May 17, 1970 the church was recognized by the General Association of Regular Baptist Churches.
 It was voted that Charter Membership close on this date.
-The charter members are listed below.

 Early Development (1971)